fatmcgav/fatmcgav-glassfish/README.markdown

 ##Limitations
 This module has primarily been developed and tested on CentOS 6.
 It has also been lightly tested on Debian and Ubuntu, so should support most common Linux distributions.

+##Contributors
+Thanks to the following people who have helped with this module:
+ * Stepan Stipl - Features and testing
+ * Jon Black - Testing

 ##Development
 If you have any features that you feel are missing or find any bugs for this module,